Our Beginning

 Our Values

-- Dignity: We honor the dignity and worth of patients, providers and members of the I Am Well Foundation Team.
+• Dignity: We honor the dignity and worth of all people, providers and members of the I Am Well Foundation Team.

-- Respect: We respect the personal journey of patients and providers, and we respect the contributions of stakeholders and I Am Well Foundation contributors.
+• Respect: We respect the personal journey of people and providers, and we respect the contributions of stakeholders and I Am Well Foundation contributors.

-- Education: Patients should be fully informed of all their options, so that they can make the best decisions for themselves and their loved ones.
+• Education: All people should be fully informed of all their options, so that they can make the best decisions for themselves and their loved ones.